liakos199/potaki/documentation/owner-features.md

 (Optional: Display User Information - Depending on requirements, could show a summary of users, maybe filtered by staff status across owned bars, requiring more complex queries.)

-2. create-bar.tsx (New Bar Creation Form)
+create-bar.tsx (New Bar Creation Form) -- ALREADY DONE

 Purpose: Allow the owner to add a new bar to the system.